SceneGate/Ekona/README.md

 _Encryption, decryption or signature validation not supported yet._

-- DS cartridge filesystem: read
+- DS cartridge filesystem: read and write
+  - Header: read and write
+  - Banner and icon: read and write

 ## Documentation